 Birding and Wildlife Photography Tour in the Caribbean

-During this Caribbean Experience tour, we'll combine birding and wildlife photography within a network of diverse habitats like estuaries, mangroves canals, lowland rainforests, and beaches.
-Honduras has 700 km of Caribbean Coastline, with white sandy beaches and turquoise warm waters, where you can do snorkelling, diving, rafting, kayaking and great birdwatching mixed with an exquisite Garifuna culinary experience.
+This is a 7-day Caribbean Birding and Wildlife Photography Tour, Honduras which is moderately paced available on request where we'll combine birding and wildlife photography within a network of diverse habitats like estuaries, mangroves canals, lowland rainforests, and beaches.
+Honduras has 700 km of Caribbean Coastline, with white sandy beaches and turquoise warm waters, where you can do snorkeling, diving, rafting, kayaking, and great birdwatching mixed with an exquisite Garifuna culinary experience.

 Places we’ll visit Pico Bonito National Park, Cuero y Salado Wildlife Refuge, Lancetilla Botanical Garden & the Archipelago of Cayos Cochinos, part of the Mesoamerican Reef Barrier System, the second-largest barrier reef in the world.